v-guhu/Slacker/readme.txt

-This tool was writed by ruby, require watir gem, so you must install ruby and watir gem before run it.
+This tool was writed by ruby, require watir gem, so you must install ruby and watir/watir-webdriver gems before run it.
-Also make sure the bin path of ruby is added to environment variable PATH.
+Also make sure the bin path of ruby is added to environment variable PATH. make sure Tcl/Tk support is checked when install ruby in your computer.
 How to install watir: open command line and execute command "gem install watir"

-For GUI version: run gui_start.bat(make sure Tcl/Tk support is checked when install ruby in your computer. if not please run console_start.bat instead.)
-For console version: run console_start.bat
+"gem install watir-webdriver"

+usage:
+all start here: start.bat.

+version 1.4
+1 can export bugs from JIRA now, labruns hyperlink is inserted into the bug excel automatically for every bug(chrome only) 2 optimize module count code
+3 disable export bug result as txt type function
+4 not support console model any more, if some one in favor of it, please go back to version 1.3 5 add application icon, if the path contains GBK encoded string, use default TK icon instead

 version 1.3
 1 can view the result from IE now